COURSE ONLY DATES & FEES

 Apply Online Now

-If you would like to, you can apply for one of our summer school courses via paper application form, which can be downloaded by clicking the link below.
-A deposit of £495 or full payment is required to accompany your application form.
+If you would like to, you can apply for one of our courses via paper application form, which can be downloaded by clicking the link below.
+A deposit of 15% of total fees or full payment is required to accompany your application form.
 This can be paid by credit / debit card, bank transfer or cheque.
 Our bank details are provided on the form.
 We cannot process the application until at least the deposit has been received.
-If for any reason we cannot offer you a place on one of our summer school courses, any fees you have paid will be refunded.
+If for any reason we cannot offer you a place, any fees you have paid will be refunded.

 As the places are limited we recommend you to settle the remaining balance for your course as soon as possible.
 The remaining balance is due no later than 60 days prior to the start of the course.